Royal School of Military Engineering: Listed buildings

 The blocks flanking the Parade Square were designed by James Wyatt and completed in 1806.
 They comprised Brompton Barracks North, Brompton Barracks South, and Brompton Barracks West.
 The Crimean War Memorial Arch was designed by Sir Matthew Digby Wyatt and completed in 1856.

-The foundation stone for the Headquarters building, also known as the Institute building, was laid by the Duke of Cambridge on 22 May 1872.
+The foundation stone for the Headquarters building, also known as the Institute building, was laid by Prince George, Duke of Cambridge on 22 May 1872.
 It was designed by Sir Frederick Ommanney in the Italianate style and was completed in 1874.

 The memorial to Major-General Charles Gordon was completed in 1890, while the South Africa Arch, a memorial designed by Ingress Bell to commemorate the Corps' dead and wounded of the Second Boer War was unveiled by King Edward VII on 26 July 1905.
 The Ravelin Building, which was designed by Major E.C.S.
 Moore, Royal Engineers and now forms the Corps Museum was also completed in 1905.